akaihola/aider/nix/usage.md

 Once dropped into a shell in the Aider environment, you can type:

-    aider-install  # to install Aider and dependencies aider          # to run Aider
+    aider-install  # to install Aider and dependencies to $AIDER_ENV_DIR or ~/.cache/aider-chat aider          # to run Aider

+To make an editable Python package install, define `AIDER_EDITABLE=1` in the environment before running `aider-install`.